 Police say there were no witnesses to the accident and an investigation is ongoing.
 Investigators did determine that vehicle speed and driver error were factors in the car crash.

-According to the National Transportation Safety Board (NTSB), 61 percent of all fatal car accidents in 2009 were single vehicle crashes like the one here.
+According to the National Transportation Safety Board (NTSB), 61 percent of all fatal car accidents in 2009 were single-vehicle crashes like the one here.
 Knowing what to do after a car accident can save lives in the end.
+Get in touch with our office today for a free consultation.